jesalerno84/image-preloader-promise/README.md

-# image-preloader-with-state
+# image-preloader-promise
-Preload an image and provide information about the success / failure of the operation.
+Preload an image or a collection of images and return a promise